SphericalCowww/CubicDoggo_06R/README.md

 # Cubic Doggo 06R: Homemade 12-DOF 4-Legged Robot Recipe, With IMU

-Cubic Doggo 06R (High Mobility) is an upgrade from the base Cubic Doggo <a href="https://github.com/SphericalCowww/CubicDoggo">GitHub</a>.
+Cubic Doggo 06R High Mobility is an upgrade from the base <a href="https://github.com/SphericalCowww/CubicDoggo">Cubic Doggo</a>.
 It receives several mechanical improvements and applies an IMU for balance.
 The upgraded CADv2 files can be found in <a href="https://github.com/SphericalCowww/CubicDoggo_06R/tree/main/src/my_robot_description/mesh/CADv2">directory</a>.

 Demos: wobbly IMU (<a href="https://www.reddit.com/r/robotics/comments/1u1iql9/cubic_doggo_update_wobbly_imu/">Reddit</a>/<a href="https://www.reddit.com/r/ROS/comments/1u1j9yf/cubic_doggo_update_wobbly_imu/">Reddit</a>), standing IMU tunning (<a href="https://www.reddit.com/r/robotics/comments/1ugo3kj/cubic_doggo_update_returning_to_basics_after_all/">Reddit</a>/<a href="https://www.reddit.com/r/ROS/comments/1ugw66z/cubic_doggo_update_returning_to_basics_after_all/">Reddit</a>), leg lifting (<a href="https://www.reddit.com/r/robotics/comments/1ux2n51/cubic_doggo_update_what_does_it_takes_to_lift_its/">Reddit</a>), walking with IMU (<a href="">Reddit</a>)